tie-pilot-qxw/syncopate/README.md

 ## Dependencies
 - Python 3.10+
 - PyTorch
-- Triton Distributed: install from https://github.com/ByteDance-Seed/Triton-distributed (this repository expects the custom merged variant).
-Without it, attention-related code/tests will fail.
+- Triton Distributed: install from https://github.com/ByteDance-Seed/Triton-distributed (this repository expects the custom merged variant to use [TLX](https://github.com/facebookexperimental/triton) extension.
+Without it, attention-related code/tests will fail, but gemms should work).

 ## Install
 - `pip install -e .`